Dragonegger2/BuilderBuilder/README.md

 It is used to represent an API project/endpoint in a way that testers and developers can understand.

 ##When to use this project?
-This project is meant to siplify, and standardized the creation of the builders that are associated with API projects.
+This project is meant to simplify, and standardized the creation of the builders that are associated with API projects.

 Currently, this project will *not* handle nested builders.
 Future versions of this project will be handle this use case, as we often make use of nested builders.